eclipse-hono/hono/site/content/api/Credentials-API.md

 | *salt*           | *no*      | *string*   |           | The Base64 encoded bytes used as *salt* for the password hash.
 If not set then the password hash has been created without salt. |
 | *hash-function*  | *no*      | *string*   | `sha256`  | The name of the hash function used to create the password hash.
 Examples include `sha256`, `sha512` etc. |

+**NB** It is strongly recommended to only use salted password hashes.
+Furthermore, the salt should be unique per user and password, so no lookup table or rainbow table attacks can be used to crack the salt-hashed password.
+Whenever a password is updated for a user, the salt should change as well.

 **NB** The example above does not contain any of the `not-before`, `not-after` and `enabled` properties, thus the credentials can be used at any time according to the rules defined in [Credential Verification]({{< relref "#credential-verification" >}}).

 ### Pre-Shared Key